-Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts with your finances.
-To realize your goal of owning a home, considering your credit score is a must along with the type of lender for which you'll qualify in Tulsa, Oklahoma.
+The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+The quality of your wallet starts the home buying process.
+To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in Tulsa.

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — Do you pay your bills on time every month?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
 You'll need a score of at least 740 to get a decent interest rate.
 If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of an individual having a superior FICO score.

 We're used to working with all levels of FICO scores.
 Call us at (918) 970-4000 and we can help you get on the right track to the home of your dreams.

 You want an improved score, but how do you get there?
 Improving your FICO score takes time.
 It can be rare to make a significant stride change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these pointers: